nathanieladiah/EC-Notes/Standing Triumphant in Changing Times.md

 > “‘If one of your fellow Israelites becomes poor and sells some of their property, their nearest relative is to come and redeem what they have sold.

 God is looking for those who will serve him, carrying out his purposes.
 This is why we were brought on this journey.

+We are grateful for the healing power of relationships

 _Leviticus 26:13_
 > I am the Lord your God, who brought you out of Egypt so that you would no longer be slaves to the Egyptians; I broke the bars of your yoke and enabled you to walk with heads held high.